Ous tours

 Ticket prices: 4 or less: 35€ each; 5 to 12: 25€ each; 13 to 20: 20€ each; free under 12

 II.
-FADO - A STORY OF THUGS, WHORES & URBAN POETRY
+FADO - A STORY OF THUGS, PROSTITUTES & URBAN POETRY

 Duration: 2h-2h 30